 The School of Advanced International Studies (SAIS) has created a culture focused on supporting each other, collaboration, and challenging each other to continuously improve.
 All students, both online and on-campus, have opportunities to participate and build on that culture as members of this accomplished community.

 While risk management has been a formal discipline for decades, the complexity and ways that organizations must deal with it have evolved considerably.
 One key factor in modern risk is the rise of emerging threats, which describe risk that stems from unexpected events like natural disasters and geopolitical conflicts.
 According to research firm Marsh & McLennan Insights, this is an area of increasing importance for risk management professionals.
 Furthermore, while risk is an increasingly global and interconnected discipline, there are no established processes for global governance and collaboration.
 As these challenges rise across all industries, there will be opportunities for risk management leaders to help address them, lead organizational change and establish best practices that pave the way for a better world.

 Visit our global risk careers page for more information.

 Total projected value of the risk management market in 2026

-The MA in Global Risk (online) is a part-time, cohort-based program that is completed over 21 months through a sequence of 12 courses (50-credit hours).
+The MA in Global Risk (online) is a part-time, cohort-based program that is completed over 21 months in the fall or 18 months in the spring through a sequence of 12 courses (50-credit hours).
 The coursework covers statistics, economics, risk modeling, global markets and risk in different regions of the world.
 The curriculum has been designed to prepare graduates to better understand the greater context around risk and critically evaluate risk management strategies.